MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/user/azure-stack-dev-start-howto-vm-java.md

 - Learn more about how to [Develop for Azure Stack](azure-stack-dev-start.md)
 - Learn about [common deployments for Azure Stack as IaaS](azure-stack-dev-start-deploy-app.md).
+- To learn the Java programming language and find additional resources for Java, see [Java.com](https://www.java.com).